otto-de/api-guidelines/topics/collections-and-pagination.md

 Offset based pagination is often preferred, especially when data sets increase quickly.

 #### **MUST** provide cursor metadata

+??? should or must?
+Any reason why not to enforce this? at least for public

+**MUST** provide page metadata so clients can build their own links (using a templated `self` link).
+Important for clients on REST maturity level 2.

+The cursor metadata structure **MUST** match the following structure.
+Some fields can be omitted.

 ``` json
 {